Physiotherapist - Disability Assessor by TFS Healthcare

 - A Disability Confident Leader with 6 colleague-led networks that champion DE&I initiatives

-- Pension scheme, and retain your earnings from any existing pensions (such as NHS)
+- Pension scheme provided, and retain your earnings from any existing pensions (such as NHS)

 - Recognition initiatives such as organised activities and lunches